tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 ## The Approach: Character N-gram Language Models

 The technique is straightforward.
-We build a statistical profile of each model's password generation habits, then compare unknown passwords against those profiles.
+I build a statistical profile of each model's password generation habits, then compare unknown passwords against those profiles.

 **How it works:**

-1. **Training:** We ask each model to generate 100 passwords.
-For each model, we count how often each character (or pair, or triple of characters) appears.
+1. **Training:** I ask each model to generate 100 passwords.
+For each model, I count how often each character (or pair, or triple of characters) appears.
 This gives us a statistical "fingerprint."
-2. **Classification:** Given an unknown password, we ask: "If model X were generating characters according to its known preferences, how likely is it to produce this exact password?"
-We compute that probability for every model and rank them.
+2. **Classification:** Given an unknown password, I ask: "If model X were generating characters according to its known preferences, how likely is it to produce this exact password?"
+I compute that probability for every model and rank them.
 The model that finds the password most "natural" is our best guess.
 3. **Scoring:** The probability is computed as a product of character-level predictions.
-For each character in the password, we ask "given what came before, how likely is this to come next?" and multiply all those probabilities together.
-(In practice we add the log-probabilities to avoid underflow.)
+For each character in the password, I ask "given what came before, how likely is this to come next?" and multiply all those probabilities together.
+(In practice I add the log-probabilities to avoid underflow.)

 **The modes** differ in how much context they use when predicting each character: